PandaFlo/BasicCommunicationServer/README.md

 ### Contributing
 Feel free to submit pull requests to improve the functionality or add new features.
 Make sure to provide test cases when necessary and update the documentation.

-### License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.